Is It a Sin to Waste Sperm? What the Bible Actually Says

 God Holds Us Accountable for How We Steward Life

-“To whom much is given, much will be required” (Luke 12:48).
-“Your body is a temple of the Holy Spirit… You are not your own” (1 Corinthians 6:19).
-Semen carries the potential for life—that is not trivial.
-God gave the male body a sacred ability.
-Wasting that ability dishonors the Giver.
-When we use the body for self-indulgence, we defile the temple.
-Wasting sperm isn't just a waste of biology; it's a spiritual misalignment with God’s design.
-If you feel stuck in a cycle of porn use and want to break free,
+"Your body is a temple of the Holy Spirit… You are not your own" (1 Corinthians 6:19).
+Semen carries the potential for life — that is not trivial.
+God gave the male body a sacred ability; wasting it dishonors the Giver and defiles the temple.
+Wasting sperm is not just a waste of biology — it is a spiritual misalignment with God's design.

-QUITTR is a science-based and actionable way to quit porn forever.
+If you feel stuck in a cycle of porn use and want to break free, QUITTR is a science-based and actionable way to quit porn forever.
 Our app combines practical tools with supportive features, including an AI-powered support system, community leaderboards, meditation exercises, and progress tracking.
-We've included essential features such as a content blocker, streak tracker, AI Therapist, recovery journal, leaderboard, meditation games, lessons, educational content, relaxing sounds, side-effect awareness, life tree features, and more!
+We have built in essential features such as a content blocker, streak tracker, AI Therapist, recovery journal, leaderboard, meditation games, lessons, educational content, relaxing sounds, side-effect awareness, life tree features, and more.

 What the Bible Says About Sexual Morality